MoritzRenkin/univie-gpa-calc/README.md

 # univie-gpa-calc

-Scrape your grades from u:space and calculate average grade.add
+Scrape your grades from u:space and calculate average grade.

 ## Installing requirements
 Windows: